IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Language-Services.md

 * Entities as an representation of word, phrase and simply data inside the utterance that we want to extract.

 #### 2. Use cases
-We can use LUIS in every bots in many applications where we need to read user intent and customize tasks accordingly.
+We can use LUIS in every bots in many applications where we need to read user intent and customize tasks accordingly, for example
+* bots on the websites of online stores,
+* systems that help you find an interesting job after work,
+* bots for booking systems,
+* registration bots for patients at clinics,
+* bots helping to choose, for example, president - in Poland something like "Latarnik Wyborczy".

 #### 3. How to
 To use LUIS we need to create a resource LUIS with Language Understanding in Azure.
 We need select location and pricing tier.
 Then we can create LUIS app in the same geographic location as service.
 We should add intents, utterances and entities in our app and then train the model, if we need retrian too.